CSC207-UofT/course-project-0xta1l/phase1/design_document.md

 **Data Persistence**

 Currently, the Text UI version of our program implements data persistence by writing and reading from CSV files.
-We were unable to port this data persistence implementation to the Android app GUI because Android file structure interferes with Java's filepath.
+These data are stored locally.
+As of now, we have yet to port this data persistence implementation to the Android app GUI because Android file structure interferes with Java's filepath.

-For phase 2, our Android app GUI will more robustly implement data persistence via a non-relational database.
+For Phase 2, we decide instead that the Android app GUI will robustly implement data persistence via a non-relational database instead.